KrishnaBehera10/create-recipe/README.md

 (Add any other libraries or frameworks you used, e.g., Tailwind CSS, React Router, etc.)

-How to Use
-Open the app in your browser: https://krishnabehera10.github.io/create-recipe/

 Fill out the form with recipe title, ingredients, and instructions.

 Click submit to save your recipe.